 The Youth in Action program offers young Europeans (and Vietnamese!) the chance to make a real difference to the world – and to their own lives – through the European Voluntary Service.
-The European Voluntary Service (EVS) provides young Europeans with the unique chance to express their personal commitment through unpaid and full-time voluntary activities in a foreign country within or outside the EU.
-In this way, it seeks to develop solidarity, mutual understanding and tolerance among young people, thus contributing to reinforcing social cohesion in the European Union and to promoting young people’s active citizenship.
+The European Voluntary Service (EVS) provides young Europeans with the unique chance to express their personal commitment.
+They will execute unpaid and full-time voluntary activities in a foreign country within or outside the EU.
+In this way, it seeks to develop solidarity, mutual understanding and tolerance among young people.
+Thus contributing to reinforcing social cohesion in the European Union and to promoting young people’s active citizenship.

 LEARNING FOR LIFE!